wufoo/docs/source/index.md

-system    | false   | If set to true, includes additional metadata fields pretty    | false   | If set to true, returns the result in a "pretty print" format pageStart | 0       | The entry that the request will start from pageSize  | 25      | The number of entries returned in the request
+system    | false   | If set to true, includes additional metadata fields pretty    | false   | If set to true, returns the result in a "pretty print" format pageStart | 0       | The entry that the request will start from pageSize  | 25      | The number of entries returned in the request (Maximum of 100)

 <b>Every Entries API call returns five fields with every request.
 The Default Fields are:</b>